 “Twin Peaks didn’t have a writer’s room.
 It wasn’t structured the way shows are structured now or shortly thereafter.
 What Mark did, particularly in the first season was hire people that he knew and then in the second season brought in two of us (Harley and Bob Engels) as producers.
 There was never a writer’s room where we sat around and broke stories the way that I have been the past five or 6 years.
 It all started with Mark and to a lesser extent, David, depending on the season and he would sit down with you and go over the script outline and you would go from there”.

-A potential fourth season and the rumor it’s being announced at Comic Con: “I don’t know what the ratings are like.
-I don’t know if Showtime is thrilled, not thrilled and by the way I don’t know if Mark and David would do another season.
-It certainly wouldn’t be announced at Comic Con if they were, at least I don’t think.
+A potential fourth season and the rumor it’s being announced at Comic-Con: “I don’t know what the ratings are like.
+I don’t know if Showtime is thrilled, not thrilled and by the way, I don’t know if Mark and David would do another season.
+It certainly wouldn’t be announced at Comic-Con if they were, at least I don’t think.
 I think this has been a great experience for everyone and I hope that Showtime is happy.
-Maybe there is a fourth season to be had but I don’t think that’s how it was planned originally.
+Maybe there is a fourth season to be had, but I don’t think that’s how it was planned originally.
 I think they always just planned to come back one time.
-I would be stunned if an announcement were made at Comic Con.
-It would be awesome (if an announcement were made at Comic Con) but I sort of feel like I would know if that were the case.
+I would be stunned if an announcement was made at Comic-Con.
+It would be awesome, but I sort of feel like I would know if that were the case.
 Anything’s possible.
 I didn’t even know about this (The Return) until Mark called me to tell me early on.
-This is the first time a show has come back like this and of course they’ve done it differently and better than anyone else ever has.
+This is the first time a show has come back like this and of course, they’ve done it differently and better than anyone else ever has.
 I’m a huge X-Files fan but they basically came back, were older and did the same thing.
 I think Mark and David really did find a way to both return to and reinvigorate the original franchise in a way that I do think is quite wonderful.
 Whether they want to come back and do more, who knows?
-A lot of that is about David I think.
-He’s not a young man and he has a lot of things on his plate so who knows if he would want to come back for a fourth season?
+A lot of that is about David, I think.
+He’s not a young man, and he has a lot of things on his plate so who knows if he would want to come back for a fourth season?
 It’s also up to Showtime, more than anyone else really.
 Quite frankly, I don’t know if this is the best thing that ever happened to them or the worst, speaking purely in terms of numbers.
 I actually do not have any idea how that’s going for them”.